rijahasan/Multilingual-Sexism-Classification/README.md

 - Random punctuation insertion in tweets
 - Inspired by NYCU’s 2024 winning strategy
 - Applied to both original and cross‑translated datasets

+All tasks used cross-translation and observed significant improvement in ICM, ICM Norm, and F1 scores.
+---

+## Tasks

+### Task 1: Sexism Identification (Binary Classification)
+- **Output**: "YES" or "NO"
+- **Approach**: Ensemble-based classification using soft and hard thresholds derived from annotator votes.

+### Task 2: Source Intention Classification (Multi-class)
+- **Classes**: NO, DIRECT, REPORTED, JUDGMENTAL
+- **Approach**: Metadata-aware modeling using annotator demographic splits, class balancing with AEDA Augmentation, and separate pipelines for hard and soft labels.
+Metadata aware modeling involved creating six component models to simulate six annotators, built for both English and Spanish + soft and hard evaluations, totaling the number of models trained for this approach to be 24.
+Similarly, 4 models were trained for AEDA and cross-translation approach.

+### Task 3: Sexism Categorization (Multi-label)
+- **Categories**: Multiple sexism categories per tweet: Ideological and inequality, Stereotyping and dominance, Objectification, Sexual violence, Misogyny and non-sexual violence
+- **Approach**: EASE-S and AEDA Augmentation and snapped soft probabilities to reflect multi-label annotation using a 1/6 threshold for annotator agreement.

 ---
 ## Architecture